mikehaart/fcc-react-express-tutorial/README.md

 Based from the tutorial [FCC Link](https://www.freecodecamp.org/news/how-to-create-a-react-app-with-a-node-backend-the-complete-guide/)

 ### What's all this?
 An example of a react front end making a GET request to an express backend.
+The page makes an api request when the page loads, and the text on screen should read 'Hello from server!'.

 #### Server-side
 Server folder contains the Express server.